Here's all the machines in Horizon Forbidden West (that we know of so far)

 Tremortusks

 Another new machine, the Tremortusk, is a massive, mammoth-like creature that is described as already being dangerous if discovered in the wild.
-When decked out for warfare by a human tribe, however, it becomes a huge threat.
+When decked out for warfare by a human tribe like the Tenakth, however, it becomes a huge threat.
+Tremortusks were explicitly designed as combat machines, meant to keep humans from overruning the ecosystem.
+This fearsome machine is packed to the brim with various weaponry, including a flamethrower in its trunk.

 Unidentified swimming machine